Clement Smyth: Coadjutor Bishop of Dubuque

-Loras realized that his health was failing and he requested a coadjutor bishop from the Holy See.
-On January 9, 1857, Pope Pius IX named Smyth the Titular Bishop of Thennesus and Coadjutor Bishop of Dubuque.
-Because of the time involved in sending communications, the papers from Rome did not arrive in Dubuque until April, 1857.
-On May 9, 1857, Smyth was consecrated by Peter Richard Kenrick, Archbishop of St. Louis.
-John Henni, Bishop of Milwaukee, and Anthony O'Regan, Bishop of Chicago, served as co-consecrators.
+By 1855, Loras had suffered several mini-strokes and was partially blind and deaf, During the provincial council in St. Louis that year, he asked Archbishop Peter Kenrick to petition Pius IX to appoint a coadjutor bishop to help him, specifically Smyth.
+On January 9, 1857, Pope Pius IX named Smyth the titular bishop of Thennesus and coadjutor bishop of Dubuque.
+However, the papers from Rome did not arrive in Dubuque until April 1857.
+On May 9, 1857, Smyth was consecrated at the Cathedral of Saint Louis in St. Louis by Kenrick.
+John Henni, bishop of Milwaukee, and Anthony O'Regan, bishop of Chicago, served as co-consecrators.
+In July 1857, Smyth dedicated the new St. Raphael's Cathedral.